Close Your IT Security Gap with Cybersecurity Services

-Clearly, a comprehensive approach to cyber security is warranted.
+Clearly, a comprehensive approach to cybersecurity is warranted.
 That said, many businesses still fall short of building the security strategies needed to fully protect their systems and sensitive information.
 Ntiva's cyber security services fill that gap.

 Many small and medium-size businesses lack the resources or time to be more proactive about security.
 Or they may believe (mistakenly) they don’t have enough valuable information to steal.
 This leads them to make some classic blunders.

 - Inadequate security training.
-Did you know the #1 tactic hackers use to gain access to small business is malicious email?
+Did you know the #1 tactic hackers use to gain access to a small business is malicious email?
 Employees are typically the weakest link in the security chain.
-It’s therefore essential to educate staff on cyber security best practices.
+It’s therefore essential to educate staff on cybersecurity best practices.

 - No acceptable-use policy.
 Do your employees know what they can and cannot do on company devices and networks?
 Many businesses don’t bother to develop clear policies around internet usage, email usage, software installation policies, password policies and downloading attachments—which leaves employee devices vulnerable.